Database File Initialization

 Data and log files are initialized to overwrite any existing data left on the disk from previously deleted files.
 Data and log files are first initialized by filling the files with zeros when you perform one of the following operations:

 Create a database.

-Add files, log or data, to an existing database.
+Add data or log files, to an existing database.

 Increase the size of an existing file (including autogrow operations).